About the College

 Bachelor of Science in Nursing for the Registered Nurse

-The UMSL College of Nursing recognizes registered nurses as busy adult learners who are licensed professionals, often with years of experience.
-The RN to BSN program offers registered nurses the opportunity to continue their education through flexible and convenient programs, without repeating courses and experiences commonly completed as part of a basic associate degree or diploma nursing program.
+The UMSL College of Nursing recognizes registered nurses as busy adult learners, often with years of professional experience.
+The RN to BSN program allows nurses the opportunity to continue their education through flexible and convenient programs, without repeating courses and experiences commonly completed as part of a basic associate degree or diploma nursing program.

-The RN to BSN program is designed to be completed in six consecutive terms (four academic semesters and two summer terms), and takes two years.
-Coursework is offered via the internet, on the UMSL campus, or at select off-campus locations throughout the metro area.
+The RN to BSN program is designed to be completed in five consecutive terms.
+Courses can be taken online, on the UMSL campus, or at select off-campus locations throughout the metro area.

-General education requirements are met through a strong liberal arts component including studies beyond the sciences, so students are prepared for advancement in the nursing profession.
-Nursing studies explore concepts of health assessment, family health, community health, research, leadership and health promotion with community-based, independent clinical activities.
+General education requirements are met through a strong liberal arts component including studies beyond the sciences.
+The RN to BSN curriculum focuses on preparing nurses to care for the increasingly complex needs of patients and populations.
+Nursing courses explore such concepts as health assessment, population health, nursing research and evidence-based practice, and leadership, with community-based independent clinical activities.

 "The courteousness of counselors, and the fact that I was able to transfer a lot of prerequisites for the nursing career, is what led me to choose UMSL.
 I transferred to UMSL from a Junior college."

 - Jõse Hernandez, BSN Student